DATA-606-SUMMER-2023/Panakanti_data606/doc/draft_proposal.md

 The trained model can be deployed through a web application or dashboard using frameworks such as Streamlit, Dash, or Flask.
 This would enable users, such as judges, lawyers, or policymakers, to input relevant case information and receive predictions or recommendations for pretrial release decisions.
 The deployment would enhance decision-making processes and promote transparency and fairness in the pretrial release system.

+**Conclusion:**

+In conclusion, the Bail Bond Project aims to address the issue of pretrial release and its impact on the criminal justice system.
+By analyzing factors that influence pretrial release decisions, evaluating biases and disparities, and examining the impact on recidivism rates, this project strives to promote fairness, transparency, and efficiency in the pretrial release process.
+Through the use of descriptive statistics, logistic regression, and machine learning models, the project intends to provide valuable insights and recommendations to policymakers and stakeholders.
+The ultimate goal is to foster a better understanding of the issue, develop tools for informed decision-making, and contribute to the creation of a more equitable and effective criminal justice system.

 **References:**

 - Division of Technology & Court Research.
 (2022).
 Pretrail Release Data [CSV].
 Retrieved from